retooth2/xenharmlib/doc/index.rst

 User Guide
 -------------

-In the following you will find a guide to most of xenharmlib's features.
+In the following, you will find a guide to most of xenharmlib's features.

 .. toctree::